frankieroberto/nhsnotes/app/posts/week-57-progress.md

 * [When to start small and do it for real](https://waysofdoing.rpp.works/notes/types-of-problem-start-small-do-it-for-real) is a post on a new blog from Richard Pope about when to start by doing it for real, as opposed to relying on user research using prototypes and mockups.
 * [How to save bureaucracy from itself](https://medium.com/@jamestplunkett/how-to-save-bureaucracy-from-itself-804957a85e44) from James Plunkett contains 7 practical ideas for fixing the system from within
 * [Leading the shift from analogue to digital: the art of the possible](https://podcasts.apple.com/gb/podcast/the-provider-podcast/id1478614625?i=1000716616916) is a new podcast episode featuring Tom Loosemore talking about levers to push the digital agenda forward.
+* [The tangled undergrowth of complexity](https://lizlutgendorff.substack.com/p/the-tangled-undergrowth-of-complexity) from Liz Lutgendorff is a great account of the unfathomable complexity of working in the NHS
 ---

 Hope you’ve all endured the heatwave ok.
 My tactic this weekend was to pour water on my head at regular intervals.